webguru11124/webguru11124/README.md

 <div color="green" align="center"> Full-Stack web developer </div>

 ---

-- 🔭 I'm currently working on React and Next app
+- 🔭 I'm excellent in React, Vue and Angluar
-- 🌱 I'm currently learning Nuxt, NEST, FastApi
+- 🌱 I'm good at Backend using laravel, express and Django
-- 👯 I'm looking to collaborate on Skype
-- 🤔 I'm looking for help with Microservices
+- 🤔 I'm looking for job in Web development
-- 💬 Ask me about python(Django), php(Laravel), javascript(Vue, React)
 - 😄 Pronouns: He/His

 ---